onassar/JS-Pinterest/README.md

     <!-- Above code will run the Pinterest logic again to turn those buttons into the "magic"/"smart" ones -->

 ### More info
-I wrote a write-up on the small extension here:
+A write-up on the small extension here:
 <http://web.onassar.com/blog/2012/10/16/github-project-js-pinterest/>